Alexey-Kh/get_me_subs/README.md

 Current version supports only English.

-## Image

-![GetMeSubs](http://s24.postimg.org/ylmuvbp9h/Get_Me_Subs.png)

 ## Compilation

 The program can be compiled using [Shoes](http://shoesrb.com).
-Already compiled executable first version for Windows can be downloaded [here](https://drive.google.com/file/d/0B4bk8lTUIGADbmpENEZWdjFWamc/view)(tested on Win 7 and Win XP).
+Already compiled executable first version for Windows can be downloaded [here](https://drive.google.com/file/d/0B4bk8lTUIGADbmpENEZWdjFWamc/view) (tested on Win 7 and Win XP).
 All required for work tools (Ruby, Shoes) are included in the executable file.

+## Image

+![GetMeSubs](http://s24.postimg.org/ylmuvbp9h/Get_Me_Subs.png)

 ## How it works:

 * you should enter file name, choose save path and click "Download";
-* program parses the name of the file, which should include name, number of season and episode, e.g. "Constantine.s01e02.HD1080p.WEB-DL.Rus.Eng";
+* program parses the name of the file, which should include name, number of season and episode, e.g. "Elementary.S03E02.WEBDL.720p.TV";
 * wait for the archive with subtitles to be downloaded.

 ## Planned future features: